nuno101/cub3D-test/README.md

 - 'data->map' is not perfect because it will not identify the end of the map and it saved all rest inside like empty lines etc.

 2. Mlx:
-- Need to set up keys for movement and settings, when map is rendered.
+- WASD movement need optimizing there are some obvious bugs :D
 - Bonus stuff...

 3. Edgecases: